 - Websites that have published guest posts from competitors – there is a high likelihood they might accept to publish yours too.

 - Keyword monitoring – websites that have mentioned your keyword phrase a lot are more likely to accept a guest post.

 - Existing partnerships – every business will have partners at some point.
 These partners might accept guest posts if you ask.

 - The company’s clients – since Wisepop provides a pop-up solution for websites, each and every client has a website.
 Sifting through the nice websites and asking for a guest posting opportunity worked very well.

-Among other strategies, this helped the company grow their traffic and improve on the SEO value of the domain.
+Among other strategies, this helped the company grow its traffic and improve the SEO value of the domain.
 If you would like to learn exactly how they achieved this, read: The Exact Strategy We Used to Place 29 Guest Posts in 7 Months (with a team of two)